jrhel/ot-harjoitustyo2020/documentation/Architecture description.md

         this.ensureDataBaseExists();
     }

 The lowermost constructor could also be used in the future to give paralell users paralell database tables without risk of accessing each others data.
+Since the application is aimed at single users, this feature is however not yet supported nor a priority.
+The potential of the implementation is though worth mentioning.

 ## Main user functionality